simbo/small-store/docs/includes/_04_actions-stream.md

 <p class="subtitle">Todo Store Example</p>

-Now, let's debug the todo store, that we created in the [payloads section](#payloads).
+Now, let's debug the todo store, which we created in the [payloads section](#payloads).

 To achieve this, we simply subscribe to `Store.actions$`, the _action stream_ of our store.
 This observable returns an object containing the _name_ and the